Influence of intraspecies interactions on the nucleation and wetting phase diagram in dilute ternary Bose-Einstein condensates: Introduction

 \section{Introduction}

 The wetting phenomenon is a well-known and widely observed occurrence in both natural and everyday contexts \cite{Gennes1985,Bonn2009}.
 In classical fluid systems, wettability is typically analyzed in terms of intermolecular interactions.
-In the context of quantum physics, the wetting phenomenon was first described in type-I superconducting materials, as introduced by Landau and Ginzburg in 1950 \cite{1965}.
+In the context of quantum physics, within the Ginzburg-Landau theory of type-I superconducting materials \cite{1965}, also surface phase transitions of wetting type were discovered \cite{Indekeu1995}.
 Within the framework of mean-field theory for critical phenomena, the wetting phase transition in superconductors is interpreted as the delocalization or unbinding of the interface between the normal and superconducting phases in type-I superconductors \cite{Indekeu1995}.
-This wetting phase transition has been experimentally observed in conventional superconductors \cite{Kozhevnikov2007} and has also been reported in high-temperature superconducting materials \cite{Huang2020}.
+This wetting phase transition has been experimentally observed in conventional superconductors \cite{Kozhevnikov2007}.
 Furthermore, the phenomenon of wetting phase transitions has been extensively studied in magnetic systems \cite{Hu2023}.

 The wetting phenomenon in Bose-Einstein condensates (BECs) was first predicted theoretically in 2004 \cite{Indekeu2004}, in the context of a two-component BECs confined by an idealized hard-wall (optical wall).
-Despite the theoretical interest it has garnered, this phenomenon has not yet to be observed experimentally, even after more than two decades.
+Despite the theoretical interest it has garnered, this phenomenon has not yet been observed experimentally, even after more than two decades.
 Several hypotheses have been advanced to explain this absence, accompanied by a range of theoretical and experimental efforts aimed at overcoming the associated challenges.
 One key limitation is the ideal nature of the hard-wall potential, which cannot be realized in practical experimental setups.
 To address this issue, alternative approaches have been proposed, including the replacement of the hard-wall confinement with a more experimentally accessible soft-wall potential \cite{VanSchaeybroeck2015}, and investigations into the thermodynamic behavior of the prewetting transition \cite{DuyThanh2024}.